inevolin/DiscordSpeechBot/README.md

 # DiscordSpeechBot
 A speech-to-text bot for discord with music commands and more using NodeJS.

+You can follow the steps below to get this bot up and running.

+## Docker (optional)
+If you prefer using Docker instead of manually installing it:
+1. Save the `Dockerfile`
+2. run `docker build -t discordspeechbot .`  this may take a minute or two.
+3. run `docker run -it discordspeechbot`
+4. skip to the Settings part to configure your `settings.json`
+5. skip to the Running part.

 ## Prerequisites
 You need nodeJS version 12+ with npm on your machine.
 ```